The Gregory House program welcomes leaders of all levels to discern and prepare for vocational ministry through a Residency.

-There are two main types of residencies: Ministry Residencies, which may be full-time or part-time, and Church Planting Residencies, which are always full-time.
+There are two main types of residencies: Ministry Residencies, which may be one year or multi-year and Church Planting Residencies, which are always multi-year.

-Church Planting Residencies require Residents to fundraise one-half of their salary, with Gregory House supplying the remainder.
+The host church supplies a portion of each resident’s compensation.
 Fundraising is often part of preparing to go into ministry, and we consider this component essential to your training.
-Fundraising requirements for Ministry Residencies vary.
+Fundraising requirements for each resident vary.

 Right now, residencies take place either at two different locations in the Upper Midwest diocese.
 The first is our cathedral church, Church of the Resurrection in Wheaton, IL, lead by Bp.
 Stewart Ruch III.
 The second is Church of the Cross in Hopkins, MN, lead by one of our Deans, Fr.
 Christian Ruch.
 (And yes—they’re brothers!)

 Ministry Residencies are a minimum of one year, with options to return for a second year.
 Church Planting Residencies vary, but on average, a minimum of two years are spent in the resident church, with the third year of residency taking place in the field.